mrverrall/go-row/README.md

-# go-row-cycle
+# go-row
-A Bluetooth LE bridge, written in Go, to convert a Concept2 PM5 rower into a Bluetooth Cycle Power Service.
-This enables you to use a Concept2 rower in cycling games such a Zwift. go-row-cycle transmits both power and cadence (spm).
+Go-row is a Bluetooth LE bridge, written in Go, to convert a Concept2 PM5 rower into a Bluetooth Cycle Power and Running Speed services.

+This lets you to use a Concept2 rower in cycling/runnning games such a Zwift.

 ## Good to know...
 * Runs on Debian, Ubuntu, Raspbian... etc.
-* Runs well on a Raspberry Pi Zero W
+* Runs perfectly on a Raspberry Pi Zero W

 ## But specifically..
+* As mentioned, works great on a Raspberry Pi Zero W
-* Requires Bluetooth 4.1+ chipsets (can run clients and servers simultaneously)
+* Requires Bluetooth 4.1+ chipsets (allowing clients and servers to run simultaneously)
-* Requires kernel support for HCI_CHANNEL_USER (v3.14+)

-# TL;DR
+# Quick Start
+Assuming an clean install of Raspbian on an Raspberry Pi Zero W...

     apt-get install golang
-    go get "github.com/mrverrall/go-row-cycle"
+    go get "github.com/mrverrall/go-row"
-    go build ~/go/src/github.com/mrverrall/go-row-cycle/go-row-cycle.go
+    go build ~/go/src/github.com/mrverrall/go-row/go-row.go
-    sudo ./go-row-cycle

-You can also set the -dc flag to double the rowers SPM to a more realistic cadence,

-    sudo ./go-row-cycle -dc
+    sudo ./go-row

+Cycling cadance is set to 3x the rowing SPM and running cadance 6x.

+# Need more info?

-# Obtaining and Building
+## Obtaining and Building
-To compile go-row-cycle.go into an executable the Go compliler is required:
+To compile go-row into an executable the Go compliler is required, to install on Raspbian do,

     sudo apt-get install golang

-The easiest way to get go-row-cycle along with all it's dependancies is using 'go get':
+Use 'go get' to download go-row and all it's dependancies,

-    go get "github.com/mrverrall/go-row-cycle"
+    go get "github.com/mrverrall/go-row"

-Then build:
+Then build with,

-    go build ~/go/src/github.com/mrverrall/go-row-cycle/go-row-cycle.go
+    go build ~/go/src/github.com/mrverrall/go-row/go-row.go

-# First Row
+## First Row
-Ensure your BT device meets minimum version (4.1) Raspberry Pis with built in Bluetooth chipsets are fine.
+Ensure your BT device meets minimum version (4.1).
+Did I mention Raspberry Pis with built in Bluetooth chipsets are fine?

     sudo hciconfig hci0 up
     hciconfig -a